Last updated on March 11th, 2019 at 09:02 pm.

 But that’s also kind of my point.
 FIRE can mean different things.
 There is not just one definition.

 So no, Suze, financial independence does not necessarily mean flying your private jet to your private island.
-FIRE is what you make of it.
+Financial independence retire early is what you make of it.